ome/omero-documentation/omero/users/cli/delete.rst

 .. note::
     When deleting multiple objects in a single command, if one object cannot be deleted then the whole command will fail and none of the specified objects will be deleted.
-The :option:`delete --dry-run` option can be useful as a check before trying to delete large numbers of objects.
+The :option:`omero delete --dry-run` option can be useful as a check before trying to delete large numbers of objects.
-    If specifying objects with a range, it is best to pass either :option:`delete --dry-run` or ``delete --force``.
-Earlier versions defaulted to :option:`delete --dry-run` if no flag was passed, but this behavior is deprecated.
-    Future versions will default to ``delete --force``.
+    If specifying objects with a range, it is best to pass either :option:`omero delete --dry-run` or ``omero delete --force``.
+Earlier versions defaulted to :option:`omero delete --dry-run` if no flag was passed, but this behavior is deprecated.
+Future versions will default to ``omero delete --force``.

 Deleting lower level objects
 ============================